Steampunk HQ

 Steampunk HQ is an art collaboration and gallery in the historic Victorian precinct of Oamaru, New Zealand.
-Opened in November 2011, it celebrates its own industrial take on steampunk via an array of contraptions and sculptures, complemented by audio-visual installations in two darkened rooms and part of the buildings basement.
+Opened in November 2011, it celebrates its own industrial take on steampunk via an array of contraptions and sculptures, complemented by audiovisual installations.
 A yard also contains a collection of other industrial parts and projects in various stages of completion.

 Steampunk HQ is located in the former Meeks Grain Elevator Building, a historic building registered with by the New Zealand Historic Places Trust as a Category I structure.

-Outside of the imposing free-standing stone building, a coin-operated "steampunk" railway engine greets visitors.
-This NZR DS class diesel locomotive has been heavily modified with lights, engine and train whistle noises, and fire breathing out of its chimney.
+Outside of the free-standing stone building, a coin-operated "steampunk" railway engine greets visitors.
+This NZR DS class diesel locomotive has been heavily modified with lights, engine, and train whistle noises, and fire breathing out of its chimney.
 The building's exterior walls are decorated with creations such as giant flies made from metal and industrial parts.

 Inside, the gallery presents a theme of a dark post-apocalyptic vision of a future "as it might have been".
-Contraptions and bizarre machinery featuring heavy use of copper, gears, pipes, gas cylinders, as well as an ensemble of skeletal sculptures are lit by flickering lights and accompanied by projectors and background sounds.
-The two large darkened rooms and part of the basement of the building house a variety of old industrial and medical machines remade into "aetheric" devices.
+Contraptions and machinery featuring heavy use of copper, gears, pipes, gas cylinders, as well as an ensemble of skeletal sculptures are lit by flickering lights and accompanied by projectors and background sounds.
+Two large darkened rooms and part of the building's basement house a variety of old industrial and medical machines remade into "aetheric" devices.
 The exhibits include some large machines, such as a steam tractor, periodically emitting steam, and a boat with a grim reaper.

-A back door from the gallery leads to a large yard containing further large machines in various stages of being "steampunked", for example a train carriage being converted to a fortified steam engine and an "Aethertractor", as well as a variety of junk waiting to become ingredients in yet more contraptions.
+A back door from the gallery leads to a yard containing further large machines in various stages of being "steampunked", for example a train carriage being converted to a fortified steam engine and an "Aethertractor", as well as a variety of junk waiting to become parts of yet more contraptions.